michaelpj/termsandtruthconditions/_posts/2015-01-26-consequentialist_moral_character.md

 layout: post
 date: 2015-01-26 17:54

-tags: [philosophy, ethics, effetive altruism]
+tags: [philosophy, ethics, effective altruism]
 ---

 Consequentialist moral theories locate the good in the consequences of our